 Peak loads can lead to an increase in risk to quality and user-experience e.g. a retail site experiencing dramatically increased traffic on Black Friday.
 Here there are risks attached to not only how the system may handle such peaks in usage but also in understanding what the anticipated usage will be.
 You can learn more here about performance load modelling in our recent blog.

 For most projects there is a trade-off between the level of quality assurance required and the resource available.
-A risk-based approach to testing enables you to prioritise and guide testing activities – be it determining the types of testing to scope, or prioritising the order in which the tests will be executed – in order to ascertain the quality of your software of your software and ensure it is fit-for-purpose.
+A risk-based approach to testing enables you to prioritise and guide testing activities – be it determining the types of testing to scope, or prioritising the order in which the tests will be executed – in order to ascertain the quality of your software and ensure it is fit-for-purpose.

 It should be noted that a risk-based test approach should be a continuous process of assessing existing and new risks as new intelligence is received e.g. a given test result, stakeholder feedback, inspection of code, new requirements, or experience of an issue elsewhere.